7 Blue Skies: Appearances in film and television

 The group's music has been featured in movies and television shows around the world.
 In early 2009, the group was featured on The Edge television show.
 The group can also be frequently heard on the soundtracks of many European television shows.
 Most recently, Disappearing Act was included on the Belgian television show Shockproof.

 In 2008, the song AOS and was included on the soundtrack of Loaded (2008) starring Jesse Metcalfe.

 Sponsorships

 Jon Shaffer is currently sponsored by Fryette Amplification and Andy Stickel is sponsored by Warwick basses, although he began playing Ernie Ball basses in 2008.

 Covers

 The band is known for occasionally covering Cake songs and performing them live.
 On 07/07/07, the band covered "The Distance" and was joined on stage by a three piece horn section, backup singers and a Vibraslap player.
 The performance was included on their first DVD 7 Blue Skies – Live @ The Social.
 More recently the group covered "Arco Arena" and "Comfort Eagle," the performances of which will be included on their upcoming DVD Traversing The Blue Skies.

 In 2008, Adam Monroe of Ashes Divide covered "Last Night" on piano.

-Conspiracies

-The name "JP Sergens" is given credit for many different job titles associated with the group.
-He sometimes appears under management or creative director.
-Most notably, he appears as the art director for the album "Last Night".
-The band claims that they have never actually met Mr. Sergens.

-Plans for future albums
+Planned third album

-In a late 2008 interview with MTV, Rick Garitta confirmed that the band is currently recording its third full-length album, with a release date yet to be determined.
-Garitta also confirmed that the band has been in close talks with several record labels, although a deal has yet to be reached.
+In a late 2008 interview with MTV, Rick Garitta confirmed that the band was recording its third full-length album.